guico-mo/guico-mo/README.md

 # Hi there! 👋
-I'm Guilherme Correia, a guy immersed in the world of technology.
+I'm Guilherme Correia, into all tech things.

 ## 🌎 About Me
 - 📍 From Brazil.